Chicken Cutlets with Sun-Dried Tomato Cream Sauce

 A saucepan filled with chopped onions, sun-dried tomatoes, and liquid.

-Step 5.
 Add a tablespoon of butter to the pan and stir to give the sauce a luxurious sheen.
 Simmer for 2 minutes before returning the chicken to the pan and turn to coat with the sauce.
-Lower the temperature and simmer for an additional 5 to 8 minutes, and the sauce is nicely thickened.
-Scatter fresh basil chiffonade and minced parsley into the skillet.
-Serve immediately alongside risotto, potato gratin, penne (or other favorite pasta) with plenty of fresh Parmesan cheese.
+Lower the temperature and simmer for an additional 5 to 8 minutes, until the sauce is nicely thickened and the chicken is cooked through.

 A metal pan with chicken and sun-dried tomatoes in a cream sauce, garnished with basil leaves, on a marble countertop.

-Can I substitute fresh tomatoes for sun-dried tomatoes?
+Can I substitute fresh tomatoes for sun-dried tomatoes in the cream sauce?

-This recipe is specifically written for sun-dried tomatoes; fresh is simply marinara.
+This recipe is specifically written for sun-dried tomatoes; using fresh would make this into a marinara sauce.

 If you are avoiding alcohol, opt for chicken broth instead.

-Can I add other vegetables to the sauce?
+Can I add other vegetables to sun-dried tomato cream sauce?

 Yes, leafy greens like fresh spinach and fresh chopped kale are fabulous in this dish.
 Dried and reconstituted mushrooms (for that smoky flavor) are also a winner.

-A stainless steel pan containing creamy chicken and sundried tomato cream sauce, garnished with basil, with a spoon resting inside the dish, on a marble countertop.
+A skillet containing a creamy chicken dish with sundried tomato cream sauce, garnished with basil.
+A spoon is resting inside the skillet.

 Chicken Cutlets with Sundried Tomato Cream Sauce